MicrosoftDocs/Contribute/Contribute/dotnet/dotnet-pr-review.md

 ## Respond to reviews

-The author updates the PR to respond to comments and marks each addressed comment with the "+1" reaction to indicate it was addressed.
+The author updates the PR to respond to comments.
 If the author disagrees with the comment, or addresses the comment in a different PR, the author adds a comment explaining their change.

 The author @-mentions the original reviewer in a comment to request a new review.

 ## Response time expectations

 Content team members will typically review new PRs in under two business days.
-If it takes longer to review, one of the team members will add a comment to acknowledge the PR and set expectations.

 Once a review has been submitted, authors should try to respond to comments in a week or less.
 Volunteers may not be able to meet these expectations because of other commitments.
 In those cases, team members ask if the community author will update the PR.
 If not, the team member updates and merges the PR for them.